Anxiety Counselling in Squamish, BC + Online

 What this work actually looks like

-We don’t just talk about anxiety here.
-We get curious about it — what triggers it, what it feels like in your body, and what it might actually be about.
+We get curious about anxiety rather than just talking about it — what triggers it, what it feels like in your body, and what it might actually be about.

 That might mean slowing down a moment from your week and really unpacking it — noticing what shifts in your body as you speak, or tracking the exact point where anxiety takes over.